Celebrity, Tom Dreesen discovers cure for Road Rage

 Lee should take a lead from comedian/actor Tom Dreesen who says he has found the cure for road rage and a way to disconnect from finger waving.

-"When I get stuck in traffic I play a CD of contagious laughter called 'Laugh It Off'," said Dreesen, who is chronicling his life story in a Broadway-bound play called, 'Shining Shoes and Sinatra."
-Dreesen, who opened for Frank Sinatra for 13 years says, "I have 'Laugh It Off' on my CD changer and I found it to be the cure for road rage.
-It also helps our youth as the CD is a fundraising product for Hey U.G.L.Y., the nonprofit organization dedicated to helping teens with self-esteem-building tools, to help them counter challenges such as eating disorders, bullying, violence, substance abuse and suicide."
+“When I get stuck in traffic I play a CD of contagious laughter called ‘Laughtercisign’,” said Dreesen, who is chronicling his life story in a Broadway-bound play called, ‘Shining Shoes and Sinatra.”
+Dreesen, who opened for Frank Sinatra for 13 years says, “I have the CD on my in-car CD changer and I found it to be the cure for road rage.
+It also helps our youth as the CD is a fundraising product for Hey U G L Y, the nonprofit organization dedicated to helping teens counter bullying, eating disorders, violence, substance abuse and suicide.”